rumorgin/TFG/README.md

 ## Notice

-Different machines may yield different results; therefore, we provide the trained model parameters for users to check the results of our work.
-The trained model parameters are located in the `checkpoint` directory.
+Different machines may yield different results; therefore, we provide the trained model parameters for users to check the results of our work in this [link](https://drive.google.com/drive/folders/12c_alUWFYSBu1392V1sIrTJsI0YnQrWc?usp=drive_link)
+Then move trained model parameters to the `checkpoint` directory.
 To use them, set the base learning rate to 0.0001 and run the model.

 ## Acknowledgment